build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 ---
-title: Using SAM and Application Composer for new, and existing applications.
+title: Drag-and-Drop Development: Using AWS Application Composer and AWS Serverless Application Model (SAM) on serverless applications
-description: Shows how Application Composer can be used for new projects (rapid API prototyping / design), and how to add it to existing SAM projects to visualize and extend them.
+description: A walkthrough of how to use AWS Application Composer and AWS Serverless Application Model (SAM) to visually design and build serverless applications
 tags:
   - aws
   - devops
   - application composer
   - serverless
+  - tutorials
   - sam
-  - tutorials
 spaces:
   - devops
 authorGithubAlias: gaonkarr
 authorName: Rohini Gaonkar
-date: 2023-04-06
+date: 2023-05-20
 ---

 In today's digital age, building and deploying applications to the cloud has become essential for businesses to stay competitive.
 Serverless computing has gained immense popularity among developers as it offers a cost-effective and scalable solution to deploy applications without managing the underlying infrastructure.

-The [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/?sc_channel=el&sc_campaign=devopswave&sc_content=samapplncomposer&sc_geo=mult&sc_country=mult&sc_outcome=acq) is an open-source framework for building serverless applications.
-It provides developers with a simplified way of defining serverless applications using YAML or JSON templates.
-With AWS SAM, we can easily define our application's infrastructure, including Lambda functions, APIs, and Amazon DynamoDB tables, in a single template file.
-This helps reduce development time and simplifies deployment and management of serverless applications.
-With just few lines of code in YAML we can define our application.
-During deployment, SAM will transform it and expand the syntax into AWS CloudFormation magic.
+The [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/?sc_channel=el&sc_campaign=devopswave&sc_content=samapplncomposer&sc_geo=mult&sc_country=mult&sc_outcome=acq) is a popular open-source framework for building serverless applications with just few lines of code in a YAML template.
+During deployment, SAM will transform this template and expand the syntax into AWS CloudFormation magic.

-Well, SAM is awesome!
-It abstracts lot of code with simple few lines of code.
-However, no engineer wakes up with enthusiasm of maintaining YAML code for their serverless application.
-Moreover visualizing its architecture is not easy.
+But if we're really honest, nobody wakes up excited to maintain YAML code for their serverless application, even with SAM -- and visualizing applications' architecture is not easy.

-What if there was a way to build serverless application by simply dragging and dropping serverless resources on a canvas and build the app?

-[AWS Application Composer](https://aws.amazon.com/application-composer/?sc_channel=el&sc_campaign=devopswave&sc_content=samapplncomposer&sc_geo=mult&sc_country=mult&sc_outcome=acq) is a visual development tool that simplifies the creation of applications and their underlying infrastructure.
-It offers a drag-and-drop interface that allows developers to quickly and easily create new applications or modify existing ones.
-Application Composer supports a wide range of AWS services, including AWS Lambda, Amazon API Gateway, Amazon DynamoDB, and more.
+[AWS Application Composer](https://aws.amazon.com/application-composer/?sc_channel=el&sc_campaign=devopswave&sc_content=samapplncomposer&sc_geo=mult&sc_country=mult&sc_outcome=acq) offers one solution.
+It's a visual development tool that offers a drag-and-drop interface that enables developers quick and easy creation of new applications or modification of existing ones.

-In this blog post, we will explore the benefits of using AWS SAM and Application Composer for new and existing applications.
+In this blog post, we will explore the benefits of using AWS SAM in combination with Application Composer for new and existing applications.
 We will also provide examples of how to use these tools to streamline our application development process and make it easier to manage our applications in the cloud.
-So, let's dive in!
+Let's dive in!

-In this blog, we will learn:
+We will learn:

 - how we can get started with a blank canvas and build our SAM application
-- load existing SAM application, visualize and optionally extend it
+- how to load existing SAM application, visualize and optionally extend it

 ## Table of Contents